-We take a look at some of the top teams all vying for 2019 Rugby World Cup glory.
+We take a look at the two teams vying for 2019 Rugby World Cup glory

 2019 Rugby World Cup Favourites

-The 2019 Rugby World Cup is unlike any other tournament for a variety of reasons.
-The fact it is the first edition of the tournament held in Asia is of course the most apparent but it is also the first tournament where there are probably five or so teams with serious chances of taking the trophy home.
-In past tournaments it was often difficult to name three teams that stood a realistic hope of victory whereas the international to-ing and fro-ing of the top teams winning and losing against one another has meant the 2019 tournament is incredibly open.
+The 2019 Rugby World Cup has been unlike any other tournament.
+The fact it was the first edition of the tournament held in Asia is of course the most apparent but it was also the first tournament where there were probably five or so teams with serious chances of taking the trophy home.
+In past tournaments it was often difficult to name three teams that stood a realistic hope of victory whereas the international to-ing and fro-ing of the top teams winning and losing against one another has meant the 2019 tournament was incredibly open.

-After a dour 2018 Six Nations, Eddie Jones’ men appear to be back on form in the past year or so.
-During the end of year internationals they beat South Africa and Australia, as well as only losing to the All Blacks by a single point.
-They put together a reasonably solid 2019 Six Nations and have shown good form in their several tough World Cup warm-up matches.
-England are a team that can blow their opponents away with speed and power but a suspect defence could be their undoing, especially in a tough group alongside France and Argentina.
+After a disappointing 2018 Six Nations, Eddie Jones’s men have been back on form in the past year or so.
+During the autumn Internationals they beat South Africa and Australia, as well as only losing to the All Blacks by a single point.
+They put together a reasonably solid 2019 Six Nations and have managed to get themselves to the final thanks to incredible performances against the Wallabies and All Blacks in the knockout stages.

-The final team we think is a favourite to win it all is South Africa.
-After a couple of difficult years they are definitely on the up as shown by their recent Rugby Championship victory.
-Rassie Erasmus clearly knows his best team and given the size and physicality of the pack in particular, the Springboks will be a match for any team in the tournament.
-But one player who will have to be at his best is Handre Pollard.
-He runs the side at fly-half and will need to be on top form.
+After a couple of difficult years South Africa are on the up, as shown by their recent Rugby Championship victory.
+Rassie Erasmus clearly knows his best team and given the size and physicality of the pack in particular, the Springboks are a match for any team on the planet.

 Follow our Rugby World Cup homepage which we update regularly with news and features.